kktsvetkov/Assoto/README.md

 You can manually set the "id" when calling the `Assoto\Stack::add()` method directly.
 Most of the canned methods also support providing assets "id" as one of their arguments.
 There are some that methods where the "id" argument is omitted on purpose since those assets can have only one instance - such as `Assoto\Meta::canonical()` and `Assoto\HTML::title()`

-Assets that are files (such as stylesheets and javascript files) have their urls used to compose their ids.

 Let's have few assets stacked:
 ```php
 	Assoto\HTML::title('Hello World!');